byakugan-1/byakugan.io/_posts/2024-12-16-coldcard-q-guide.md

 To learn more about how to perform a recovery test, I suggest you consult this [tutorial](https://planb.network/tutorials/wallet/backup/recovery-test-5a75db51-a6a1-4338-a02a-164a8d91b895).

+> Do a test restore before depositing funds to ensure your backups can recover the same wallet (match xpub/fingerprint).
+{: .prompt-tip }

 ## Receive bitcoins

 To receive your first bitcoins, start by switching on and unlocking your COLDCARD.